atharao/atharao.github.io/_posts/2023-11-29-First-post.md

 I've been inspired to start this blog by my brother, [mzfr](https://twitter.com/0xmzfr) who has always encouraged me to strive for better things in my life.
 He writes about his career, and his [blog](https://blog.mzfr.me/) has been helpful for me ,to continue this legacy, here is my first blog.

 Since I'm new to this blogging thing, I'm not sure how things will go in the future.
 However, I will definitely keep writing.
-One thing I can guarantee is that you will learn something from these blogs that will help you somewhere in your life, even if it's just 1% andtThat is my whole "motive".
+One thing I can guarantee is that you will learn something from these blogs that will help you somewhere in your life, even if it's just 1% and that is my whole "motive".